EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 Since last year, Nath’s organization has been working closely with the Rochester School District to limit the number of students displaced.

-Denetria “Shai” Nicols was hired as the district's eviction prevention specialist.
+Denetria “Shai” Nicols was hired as the district's {{< smartlink "eviction prevention specialist" "https://www.mprnews.org/story/2025/03/12/in-rochester-a-new-program-helps-students-families-avoid-eviction" >}}.
 In her role, she’s tasked with cross-referencing weekly eviction filings to school records to identify families facing eviction.
 Nicols then does everything possible to help the family access resources, whether it’s legal aid, financial assistance, or more.